The Continuing Story of Bungalow Bill

 "The Continuing Story of Bungalow Bill" is a song written by John Lennon (credited to Lennon–McCartney), and released by the English rock band the Beatles on their 1968 double album The Beatles (also known as the "White Album").
-The song was recorded at EMI Studios on 8 October 1968 and was completed (including all overdubs) the same day.
-The group also started and completed the Lennon-composed "I'm So Tired" during the same recording session.
-Along with Lennon, the song also contains co-lead vocals by Yoko Ono, the only song recorded by the group to feature lead vocals by a non-member.
+The song was recorded at EMI Studios on 8 October 1968 and was completed (including all overdubs) on the same day.
+The group also began and completed the Lennon-composed "I'm So Tired" during the same recording session.

+In addition to Lennon's lead vocals, there are co-lead vocals by Yoko Ono, making it the only Beatles song to feature lead vocals by a non-member.